mosaan/releio/docs/CHAT_SESSION_PERSISTENCE.md

 **Milestone 1 Steps:**

 1. Open `src/backend/db/schema.ts` in your editor.
-Add the four table definitions as described in the Plan of Work section.
+Add the five table definitions as described in the Plan of Work section.
 Save the file.

 2. Run the migration generator: